Spence adds 3rd title belt with TKO over WBA champ Ugás

 Cole had initially sent Ugás to the corner with just under a minute left in the eighth round, when the doctor spent an extended time checking the fighter’s peripheral vision before the fight resumed.

-Two rounds before that, Ugás delivered a blow sent Spence’s mouthpiece flying onto to the mat.
-Before the hometown favorite could gather himself, Ugás delivered a left-right combo to the head that sent Spence stumbling toward the ropes, though he didn’t fall down.

-Spence was back in the ring for his first bout in more than 16 months, since a 12-round unanimous decision over Danny Garcia in in December 2020.
-That was also at the home of the NFL’s Dallas Cowboys.

 Now it appears there could be a fight between Spence and undefeated WBO champion Terence Crawford to crown an undisputed champion in the 147-pound division.
-Spence had said leading up to the fight that was he was aiming for that, and repeated that in the ring afterward.
+Spence had said leading up to the fight that was he was aiming for that, and repeated that afterward.

+“I’ve been saying it this whole week,” Spence said.
+“One belt to get.”

 Soon after the fight, Crawford tweeted congratulations to Spence, writing “great fight now the real fight happens.
 No more talk no more side of the street let’s go!!!!”